sammymayhem/positive-readme-generator/saved-readme/README.md

 - [Questions](#questions)

 ## Installation
-No need to install, just run node index.js and you should be on your way!
+No installation needed.

 ## Usage
-Make sure to download the required JSON packages, which include Inquirer.
+You will need to run node index.js in your terminal.

 ## Contributing
-I would love more people working on my project!
+Yes, I am always glad to have help.

 ## Tests
 No tests.

 ## Credits
-Inquirer made this project possible!
+Inquirer was crucial to the development of this software.

 ## License
-This project is covered under the following licence: MIT
+This project is covered under the following licence: Apache

 ## Questions